Published 31st October 2016

 It would appear that many feed and supplement companies have been adding and selling increasing amounts of magnesium in the hope that it will improve behaviour.
 Yet it has been overlooked what excess magnesium does inside cells, the general consensus seems to be that magnesium is a harmless additive.
 Most feed companies will be offended by this statement, as they will probably say that they "only use scientifically proven levels of nutrients in their formulations".
 Instead, the only firms that are actually following the science, are the ones that add no magnesium to their feed products at all.
 Such firms do exist but the major players still add magnesium in contradiction of the science.

 That seems like a controversial statement, but the National Research Council of America (NRC) publishes a book called the “Nutrient Requirements of Horses”, this is the equine nutritionist’s bible.
-In this book are published tables of the best guess (based on the limited science available) at the recommended levels of many different nutrients in horse diets and the amounts of a range of nutrients to be found in various forages, grains etc. that are used in horse feeds.
+In this book are published tables of the best guess (based on the limited science available) of the recommended levels of many different nutrients in horse diets and the amounts of a range of nutrients to be found in various forages, grains etc. that are used in horse feeds.
 Of the 103 listed ingredients only corn cobs, bread waste and oils don’t provide the RDA for magnesium and most feed ingredients provide multiples of the RDA.

 Some people have their grass and hay analysed and sometimes they show magnesium levels that are described as “low”.
 Yet when we look at the reports, even low magnesium pastures and hay contain the RDA comfortably as far as horses are concerned.
 So, if we believe the NRC, there is no reason to add magnesium to formulated feeds.
 So why do so many feed companies do it?